 Third, the machine takes up a lot more floor space than other options, because of its height and design.
 Despite these design faux pas, you can definitely receive a powerful stretch by using this machine.
 There is also ample back and leg padding to ensure comfortability during the stretch session.
 If you’re on the shorter side and have plenty of space for this machine, then it’s a good option - but not great.

 Honestly, for this price range, we'd be tempted to go with the Pro Leg stretcher above.

-The Valor splits machine offers a budget price point (about $50 less than competitors!) and a smooth, comfortable stretch.
+The Valor splits machine offers a budget price point and a smooth, comfortable stretch.
 So what’s the compromise for the price cut?
 It’s cheaply made, and users know it - but aren’t too bothered by it.
 It’s less sturdy than other competing models, so you may experience some wobbliness while using it.

 However, one great stand-out point about the design is that you have the option to put the leg pad down by your shin instead of right on your knee.
 This alleviates knee pressure and associated pain, so people with knee issues - take note.
 It also offers a higher weight capacity than others, allowing users up to 250 pounds to use it.

 All in all, this machine is a great budget option for those who don’t mind a no-frills experience.

 This is the most uniquely designed piece of equipment out of the group of reviews here; the EZStretch requires you to sit on the floor and put either end of it on our feet while working on opening up the hip flexors into a split.

 For this reason, it’s way less expensive than the others reviewed.
 It definitely offers a great stretching experience, but you’ll need to have a strong core and good back to handle sitting on the floor and using it (although, to be fair, you could sit against a wall.)
 No padding means less comfort!